RakhithJK/Mailu-Mailu-wiki/Refactored-design.md

 The central container will acquire some privileged relationship to Docker and running containers.
 It is unclear for now where the line will be drawn between reimplementing Docker-Compose features inside the central containers (sounds bad), using Docker Compose *as part of* the central container and keeping these details outside the central container.

 # Admin interface

+The admin interface will access the REST API and serve a client-side application based on HTML and JavaScript.
+A command line admin interface could also be built using the same library and primitives.